iamericfletcher/apple-scholars-scrape/README.md

 ## Description

-This project is a web scraper that targets the "Apple Scholars in AI/ML" webpage.
-The goal is to extract detailed information about scholars in the Artificial Intelligence and Machine Learning domain who have been recognized by Apple in various years.
+This project is a web scraper that targets the [Apple Scholars in AI/ML webpage](https://machinelearning.apple.com/work-with-us#scholars).
+The goal is to extract the information for each scholar into an Excel spreadsheet.

 ## Features

-- **Yearly Data Extraction**: The scraper retrieves data for scholars from specified years (currently set to extract data from 2023).
+- **Yearly Data Extraction**: The scraper retrieves data for scholars from specified years (currently set to extract data from 2020-2023).
 - **Detailed Scholar Profiles**: For each scholar, the scraper extracts:
    * Year of recognition
    * Name